 You will need to sleep at the hotel to access the swimming pool (if you are traveling on a shoestring forget about it), but you can choose to pay $20 and go up to the overhanging tip of the platform.
 In any case, do enter the atrium and walk across the three towers, the entrance is completely free.
 If you have a bit of time, take the footbridge to the fantastic Gardens By The Bay.

 At the Chinatown MRT station, take the Pagoda Street exit and you will be ready to wander in the charming and colorful district of Chinatown.
 Chinatown is made of rows of shophouses.

-This is the traditional buildings of Singapore and the Malay Peninsula, designed to have the shop at street level and the living quarter in the first (and sometimes second) floor.
+These are the traditional buildings of Singapore and the Malay Peninsula, designed to have the shop at street level and the living quarters on the first (and sometimes second) floor.
 With their decorated colorful facades and orange tiles roofs, the shophouses of Chinatown offer an impressive contrast with the Business District which is immediately nearby.
 You will find there a succession of souvenir shops and booths, restaurants…

 You will even find a Tintin Shop, really cool if like me you are a fan of the Belgian cartoon hero.
 Do not fail to visit the ostentatious Buddha Tooth Relic Temple, and if you are there at around 11.30-noon you will be able to watch the prayer.

 While you are there, take the lift to the last floor and you will discover a peaceful and secluded roof garden, the perfect place to sit down and relax for a while far from the bustling city.